stnlabz/sentinel-daemon/README.md

 Please see the [Changelog](/changelog.md)

 ## STN-Labz
-STN-Labz is founded and operated by a transgender woman, retired soldier, space enthusiast, and developer—building systems designed to hold under pressure.
+STN-Labz is founded and operated by a 🏳️‍⚧️ transgender woman, retired soldier, space enthusiast, and developer.

-Cybersecurity and space development are not separate domains here.
-They are the same battlefield.
+It operates at the intersection of cybersecurity and space development—focused on building resilient systems for environments where failure is not an option.